 Thomas and de Bruin (2014) submitted a corpus of peer-reviewed articles (N=371) to Turnitin for COA analysis.
 They reported corpus descriptive statistics that found 51.5% of the published articles were members in the low group.
 The high plagiarism group had 27.2% membership, and the excessive plagiarism group had 21.3% membership.
-These researchers provided a detailed description of their subject methodology for removing false positives:
+These researchers provided a detailed description of their methodology for removing false positives:

 The results for each article were checked twice and a conservative approach was adopted in the interpretation of the similarity indices, in which the benefit of doubt was in favour of the authors.
 For each article, the following content was not included in the assessment of similarity: bibliography/list of references, quotations, strings of words of less than 10, student write-ups on which the article was based, conference proceedings and abstracts detailing the main features of the article.
 In addition, during the second inspection of the data, specific methodological terms and statistical or mathematical formulae were excluded in the analysis of similarity (Thomas and de Bruin, 2014, p.3).